Adoption Series Part 2: So you’re ready to adopt a cat

 When should you start looking for a cat?

 Put simply: when you are ready to bring one home.
 It’s okay if you need a day or two to get supplies together because it typically takes a couple days to process the application, but if you won’t be moving into a place that allows pets for a while or aren’t able to take them home soon for another reason, it’s probably best to wait.
-If you come in way before you can bring one home you are bound to fall in love with someone, and it would not fair to the cat to leave them waiting at the shelter until you are able to bring them home, which is why we don’t hold animals for extended periods of time.
+Also DO NOT FALL IN LOVE until your application is approved and you have talked to management.
+If you come in way before you can bring one home you are bound to fall in love with someone, and it would not fair to the cat to leave them waiting at the shelter until you are able to bring them home, which is why we don’t typically hold animals.
 Trust us, there will always be another super cuddly cat to fall in love with.
 It’s also a good idea to get moved into your place first.
 You don’t want your new cat escaping while you are trying to move stuff in, and on top of the fact that moving is very stressful.
 It’s best to bring your new pet home when you can spend time with them, and ideally when things will be calmer, which is never the case when you are moving.

 Things to keep in mind when looking at cats: